avani1998/spring-boot-starter/README.md

   ```bash
   $ https://github.com/avani1998/spring-boot-starter.git
   ```
-- In VS Code open project directory and install dependencies
+- In Visual Studio Code open the project directory and install the dependencies

 - Run the application